Charles C. Hughes Stadium: Boxing

 On September 9, 1978, Pete Ranzany fought for the world (WBA) welterweight title against champion José "Pipino" Cuevas.
 A crowd of over 17,000 saw Cuevas knock out Ranzany in the second round.

 Motor racing

-Hughes Stadium's track has been used for Midget car racing.
+Hughes Stadium's track has been used for Midget car racing.Hughes Stadium's legacy began more than 80 years ago | Valley Community Newspapers, Inc.